unusedusername01/moneybot-public/README.md

 - `awaiting_allocation` prompts when the workflow needs revised allocations
 - `end_analysis` once the workflow completes or is cancelled

-Screenshots and log snippets for the full narrative are available in [docs/architecture.md](docs/architecture.md) and the new [Testing & Coverage](docs/testing_and_coverage.md) guide.
+Screenshots and log snippets for the full narrative are available in the [Architecture](https://github.com/unusedusername01/moneybot-public/wiki/Architecture) and [Testing & Coverage](https://github.com/unusedusername01/moneybot-public/wiki/Testing-and-Coverage) wiki pages.

 ### Web Interface